In-depth Analysis

 Lines of Credit

 OnDeck also offers revolving lines of credit – a type of financing that works as a safety net and lets you run your business without having to go through a new loan application process every time you need some additional funds.
-An OnDeck line of credit can be worth up to $100,000 and it doesn’t include any restrictions on when you can withdraw funds.
-Here’s a quick overview of this type of loan:

-• Loan amount: $6,000 to $100,000
+• Loan amount: $6,000 to $200,000

-• Draw term length: 12 months
+• Draw term length: 12, 18, or 24 months

-• Repayment options: weekly
+• Repayment options: weekly or monthly

 Borrowed funds are returned to your credit line as you repay them.
 The total borrowing amount is recalculated each time you draw from your line of credit, and you repay a percentage of it each week.

 Another good thing about OnDeck’s credit lines is that they’re not limited to a particular purpose or tied to specific collateral.
-Some of the most common purposes stated when applying for this type of OnDeck funding include:
+Some of the most common purposes stated when applying for this type of funding include:

 • Overcoming a short-term capital need